Last Updated on September 24, 2020

-There are already people in the US government supporting CBD products.
-As of this writing, when it comes to CBD, the budget proposal asked for an additional $5 million for the Food & Drug Administration to regulate CBD and related products.Click To Tweet
+There are people in the US government supporting CBD products.
+As of this writing, the budget proposal asked for an additional $5 million for the Food & Drug Administration to regulate CBD and related products.Click To Tweet

 A few weeks ago, President Trump proposed his upcoming budget for the next fiscal year.
 While U.S. budgets proposed by President’s almost never become law as originally written, they often serve as starting points for ongoing budget debates.

 Interestingly, this upcoming budget proposal would directly affect the CBD and marijuana industry.

 When it comes to CBD, the budget proposal asked for an additional $5 million for the Food & Drug Administration to regulate CBD and related products.
 Specifically, the money would go towards the Office of Regulatory Affairs ($2 million), Food Safety & Applied Nutrition ($2 million), Veterinary Medicine ($500,000) and the FDA Headquarters ($500,000)

 This is particularly important, as the FDA is currently stuck in regulatory limbo.
 It has expressed its opinion that CBD is not safe for generally accepted use and that there are concerns over potential long-term damage and liver function.
 As such, it has not approved any regulations on CBD besides what marketers can and cannot say when advertising the product, noting that no CBD firm can make any medical claims about CBD may be able to do.
 Some analysts believe that more formal regulations and inspections are currently years away.